In-patient luxury rehab center in Thailand

 What are the treatment methods for Impulse control disorder?

 What makes CBT effective in impulsive control disorder treatment is that it focuses on the relationships between thoughts and behaviors.
 The therapist helps a patient replace a distorted thought process with more positive and realistic patterns.

 This rationalizes their thoughts and allows patients to control their impulses more effectively.
 Additionally, CBT helps with underlying mental health problems too.

-Patients with impulse control disorder have individual therapy sessions, but group therapy or support group is also beneficial.
+Patients with impulse control disorder have individual therapy sessions, but group therapy or support group is beneficial as well.

 Boot camps, sudden imprisonment, and other drastic measures don’t aid in the treatment of impulse control disorder in adults and adolescents alike.
-Instead, they can worsen the condition.
+Instead, they worsen the condition.

 What are the Impulse control co-occurring disorders?